VIDT Datalink Trading Down 11.9% Over Last Week (VIDT)

 VIDT Datalink Token Profile

-VIDT Datalink launched on August 18th, 2018.
+VIDT Datalink’s genesis date was August 18th, 2018.
 VIDT Datalink’s total supply is 1,000,000,000 tokens and its circulating supply is 770,011,370 tokens.
-The official message board for VIDT Datalink is medium.com/@vidtdatalink.
-The official website for VIDT Datalink is www.vidt-datalink.com.
+The Reddit community for VIDT Datalink is https://reddit.com/r/vidt and the currency’s Github account can be viewed here.
+VIDT Datalink’s official website is www.vidt-datalink.com.
+VIDT Datalink’s official message board is medium.com/@vidtdatalink.
 VIDT Datalink’s official Twitter account is @vidt_datalink and its Facebook page is accessible here.
-The Reddit community for VIDT Datalink is https://reddit.com/r/vidt and the currency’s Github account can be viewed here.

 VIDT is an ERC20 compliant token on the Ethereum network.”

-It is usually not possible to purchase alternative cryptocurrencies such as VIDT Datalink directly using US dollars.
-Investors seeking to acquire VIDT Datalink should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase VIDT Datalink using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as VIDT Datalink directly using US dollars.
+Investors seeking to trade VIDT Datalink should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy VIDT Datalink using one of the aforementioned exchanges.

 Receive News & Updates for VIDT Datalink Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for VIDT Datalink and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.